advanced-security/remap-sarif/README.md

 ## Known issues

 You must provide the "source root" as an argument - it is not extracted from the SARIF file.

+Partial Fingerprints are not remapped to the original source file.

+Non-mapped locations in the SARIF are not remapped and are left unchanged.

+No mapped locations with relative paths (probable library code) are removed.